alexwkleung/block-url-extension/README.md

 - Basic overview:
   - `service_worker.ts` runs in the background when the extension is running.
 It handles displaying the error page and reading your tab data to execute existence logic between the tab URL and storage.
   - `content.ts` handles the document logic on the client, specifically an observer to detect the document state.
 It communicates with the service worker using messages to execute code.

+6. Why are there are two ways to insert a comment?

+   - Some pasted data may include the `#` for comments and others might use `//`.
+   - Portability and simply copy and paste without messing up data.

 ## Contribute